Should You Use A ClassName Prop?

 );

-• The UI will become drastically more consistent.
+- The UI will become drastically more consistent.
 Since the component chooses which styling features to expose, the number of variations is controlled and limited.
 Unless the exposed props are designed suboptimally, it’s impossible to end up with edge cases.

-• It’s made explicitly clear what will be changed when using the prop.
-A className prop doesn’t tell users what changes and what it’s meant for, it just inverts the control of that particular part to the user.
+prop doesn’t tell users what changes and what it’s meant for, it just inverts the control of that particular part to the user.
 On the other hand, having a prop per styling feature means an explicit name is attached to it.
-This makes it clear what users are changing and also what the different options are.
+This makes it clear what users are changing and also what the different options are. - Users of the component don’t have to worry about how to implement the feature.
+Since the feature is implemented by the component itself, users of the component only need to decide whether they want to use it and how they want to use it.

-Compared to the className prop, this is the opposite way of implementing styling features for a component.
+prop, this is the opposite way of implementing styling features for a component.
 While it emphasises aspects like consistency, explicitness, and abstraction of implementation details, it has to sacrifice different aspects.

-• The number of props that the component exposes scales linearly with the number of styling features.
+- The number of props that the component exposes scales linearly with the number of styling features.
 For each new one that we want to implement, we have to add another prop on top of the existing API.
 In certain scenarios, it might even require multiple props to be added.
 Ultimately, this will make the component extremely difficult to use and maintain.

-• The degree of control for users of the component is extremely limited.
+- The degree of control for users of the component is extremely limited.
 Since now the component chooses what aspects users get to control, users are limited in what they can do with the component.
 While for consistency’s sake this is a benefit, it’s a drawback for control’s sake.

 Once again, let’s take a look at the use cases in which it would make sense to implement it this way.
 In general, using exposing styling features through individual props would make the most sense in scenarios where the number of options for changes is minimal.
 If the variations of a component are always known to be in a certain set of deterministic possibilities, then the number of props can also be kept limited